Allen Matkins

 Jacob Aronson works with project developers on issues arising under federal, state, and local environmental, natural resources, and land use laws.
 Jacob provides strategic advice on permitting, environmental impact reviews, and regulatory compliance.
 He also represents clients in administrative hearings and litigation concerning project approvals and private property rights.

-Jacob’s focus includes the National Environmental Policy Act (NEPA), California Environmental Quality Act (CEQA), National Historic Preservation Act (NHPA), federal and California Endangered Species Acts (ESA and CESA), Clean Water Act (CWA), Federal Land Policy and Management Act (FLPMA), Section 4(f) of the Department of Transportation Act, and California Planning and Zoning Law.
+Jacob’s focus includes the National Environmental Policy Act (NEPA), California Environmental Quality Act (CEQA), National Historic Preservation Act (NHPA), federal and California Endangered Species Acts (ESA and CESA), Clean Water Act (CWA), Federal Land Policy and Management Act (FLPMA), Section 4(f) of the Department of Transportation Act, California Planning and Zoning Law, and local land use ordinances.

-Jacob counsels developers of a wide range of public and private infrastructure projects, including energy (solar, wind, geothermal, battery storage, and transmission), transportation (rail, transit, highway, and port), water resources, and telecommunications.
-He has worked on some of the highest-profile infrastructure projects in the country, including the California High-Speed Rail system, the Little Cottonwood Canyon gondola and road safety project, the Northern Corridor Highway in Utah, the Sites Reservoir in California, and two clean energy projects currently applying to the California Energy Commission’s new “AB 205” opt-in siting certification program.
+Jacob counsels developers of a wide range of public and private infrastructure projects, including energy (solar, wind, geothermal, battery storage, and transmission), transportation (rail, transit, highway, maritime port, and airport), water resources, and telecommunications.
+He has worked on some of the highest-profile infrastructure projects in the country, including the California High-Speed Rail system, the Little Cottonwood Canyon transit and road safety project in Utah, the Sites Reservoir in California, and two clean energy projects currently applying to the California Energy Commission’s new “AB 205” opt-in siting certification program.
 Jacob also frequently works on significant commercial real estate developments, including multifamily housing, retail, industrial, and hospitality projects.

-Before practicing law, Jacob worked on agriculture policy issues for Environmental Defense Fund, was a contractor for the National Center for Environmental Health and Agency for Toxic Substances and Disease Registry, and served as a law clerk with the U.S. Department of Justice’s Environment and Natural Resources Division.
+Before practicing law, Jacob worked on agriculture policy issues for Environmental Defense Fund, was a contractor for the Center for Disease Control and Prevention’s National Center for Environmental Health and Agency for Toxic Substances and Disease Registry, and served as a law clerk with the U.S. Department of Justice’s Environment and Natural Resources Division.

 Jacob frequently writes articles on environmental law and policy topics.
 He also has contributed to two leading treatises, Practice Under the California Environmental Quality Act and California Land Use & Planning Law.